Bayt Nuba

-Bayt Nuba (بيت نوبا) is a depopulated Palestinian Arab village, located halfway between Jerusalem and Ramla.
-During the 1967 Six Day War, Israeli troops ethnically cleansed Bayt Nuba and replaced it with the Jewish-only settlement of Mevo Horon.
+Bayt Nuba (بيت نوبا) is a depopulated Palestinian village located halfway between the Old City of Jerusalem and Ramla.
+During the Six-Day War of 1967, the Israel Defense Forces ethnically cleansed Bayt Nuba in the Naksa and replaced it with the Jewish-only Israeli settlement of Mevo Horon.

 History

 Historically identified with the biblical city of Nob mentioned in the Book of Samuel, that association has been eschewed in modern times.
 The village is mentioned in extrabiblical sources including the writings of 5th-century Roman geographers, 12th-century Crusaders and a Jewish traveller, a 13th-century Syrian geographer, a 15th-century Arab historian, and Western travellers in the 19th century.

 The Israeli settlement of Mevo Horon was established on its lands in 1970.

 History

-The name Bayt nūbā /Bēt nūba/ in its current form, is of Aramaic extraction, with the 2nd component is from Aram. nwb’ “the fruit”.
+The South Levantine Arabic name is of Aramaic extraction; nūba is נובא.

-5th century Christian scholar, Eusebius of Caesarea, mentioned the village in his Onomasticon, under the name Beth Annabam and situated it at a distance of 8 Roman miles from Lydda.
+The fifth-century Christian scholar Eusebius mentioned the village in his Onomasticon under the name Beth Annabam.
+He situated it at eight Roman miles from Lydda.
 His contemporary, Jerome, identifies it as biblical Nob.

 During the Crusades, it was called Betynoble.
 The Crusaders identified Beit Nuba with biblical Nob, as did the 12th-century Jewish traveller Benjamin of Tudela.
 The village served as the forward position for Saladin's troops for their move towards Jerusalem in September 1187 and later for Richard the Lionheart and his troops who camped there in 1191 and 1192.

 In the Crusader period, Kurds settled in Bayt Nuba.
 Writing in the 13th century during the time of Mamluk rule over Palestine, Yaqut al-Hamawi, the Syrian geographer, noted of Bayt Nuba, that it was, "A small town in the neighbourhood of Filastin (Ar Ramlah)."
 A road from Ramla to Jerusalem that passed through Bayt Nuba, al-Qubeiba, and Nabi Samwil was the preferred route for Christian pilgrims to the Holy Land at the time.
 On the maps produced by the Palestine Exploration Fund, the road, which stretches from al-Qubeiba to Jerusalem, is marked in the legend as a Roman road.

-Mujir al-Din al-'Ulaymi (1496), the Jerusalemite qadi and Arab historian, discussed the village's name in the context of other villages beginning with the word Bayt ("House").
-He noted that conventional wisdom among the locals of his time held that they are named for Hebrew Bible prophets that were thought to have resided there in antiquity.
+Mujir al-Din (1496), the Jerusalemite qadi and Arab historian, discussed the village's name in the context of other villages beginning with the word Bayt ("House").
+He noted that conventional wisdom among the locals of his time held that they are named for prophets of the Hebrew Bible that were thought to have resided there in antiquity.
 He also delineated the village as forming the westernmost limit of what was considered the area of Jerusalem at his time.